VsevolodTrofimov/vuex-snapshot/README.md

 ## Why snapshot test actions
-I hope you are familiar with what [jest][jest-main], [vuex][vuex-main] and [snapshot testsing][jest-snapshot-testing] are.
+I hope you are familiar with what [jest][jest-main], [vuex][vuex-main] and [snapshot testing][jest-snapshot-testing] are.

-Vuex actions straightforward to read, and writing tests that are more complex and 4 times as long as they are feels really wrong.
+Vuex actions are straightforward to read, and writing tests that are more complex and 10 times longer than the code they cover feels really wrong.

-And they fullfill 3 roles:
+And they fulfill 3 roles:
  1. Representation of app logic (conditions & calls of commits\dispatches)
  2. API for components
- 3. Asyncronus layer for store (as mutations must be sync)
+ 3. Asynchronous layer for store (as mutations must be sync)

-So we mainly tests them to make sure that when we change \ add execution path other's dont get broken
+So we mainly tests them to make sure that when we change \ add execution path other's don't get broken

-Our component API didn't chage
+Our component API didn't change

-With added complexity of controlling async behaviours and rest of the store
+With added complexity of controlling async behaviors and rest of the store

-vuex-snapshot tries to make this as easy and declarative
+vuex-snapshot tries to make this easy and declarative

 ## Getting started
 ### Prerequisites